Ethiopia: Who is Tigray's leader Debretsion Gebremichael? | DW | 27.11.2020

 "It shows that even after so many years of being separated from school, Debretsion still has the discipline to achieve something like that," said Yohannes Woldemariam, a US-based Eritrean scholar who grew up in Ethiopia and has written extensively about the country.

-Debretsion entered high-level politics in 2005 with his appointment as director of the country's information and communication's agency.
-He later become the deputy head of the national intelligence service.
+Debretsion entered high-level politics in 2005 with his appointment as director of the country's information and communications agency.
+He later became the deputy head of the national intelligence service.

 With the death of Ethiopia's prime minister and former rebel leader Meles Zenawi in 2012, Debretsion emerged as the most powerful TPLF member at the federal level.